-26. For the secondary level, the national MED POL Focal point should ensure the functioning of the first level, as well as observing two main elements, i.e. Completeness and Timeliness.
-Both attributes are necessary for national purposes, as well as for the contribution to the quality of reported pollution monitoring data.

-27. Based on MED POL and other Regional Seas Programme, Table 3 presents a number of principles to guide the Contracting Parties in enabling execution of and reporting under marine pollution monitoring programme.
+- 26. At the secondary level, the national MED POL Focal Points should ensure the performance of the first level observing two main elements, namely, Completeness and Timeliness of datasets to be fulfilled.
+Both attributes are necessary for internal national purposes, as well as for the contribution to the database quality of submitted pollution monitoring data to the Secretariat. - 27.
+Based on MED POL and other Regional Seas Programme, Table 3 presents a number of principles to guide the Contracting Parties to enable the execution and reporting under marine pollution monitoring programmes.

 Table 3.
-The principles to guide the Contracting Parties in enabling execution of and reporting under marine pollution monitoring programme
+The principles to guide the Contracting Parties in enabling execution of their reporting obligations under marine pollution monitoring programme.

-Principle 1 Only reliable information can provide the basis for effective and economic environmental policy and management regarding the Convention area Principle 2 Environmental information is the product of a chain of activities, constituting program design, execution, evaluation and reporting, and that each activity has to meet certain quality requirements Principle 3 Quality assurance requirements shall be set for each of these activities Principle 4 Suitable resources should become available nationally (e.g. ships, laboratories, trained staff, etc.) to achieve this goal Principle 5 Commitment to follow available protocols and guidelines to ensure full procedures for quality assurance and quality management systems
+Principle 1 Only reliable information can provide the basis for effective and economic environmental policy and management regarding the Convention area Principle 2 Environmental information is the product of a chain of activities, consti program design, execution, evaluation and reporting, and that each activity has to meet certain quality requirements Principle 3 Quality assurance requirements shall be set for each of these activities Principle 4 Suitable resources should become available nationally (e.g. ships, laboratories, trained staff, etc.) to achieve this goal Principle 5 Commitment to follow available protocols and guidelines to ensure full procedures for quality assurance and quality management systems